grandariel/eShop/README.md

 # eShop
-My eShop using Spring and Angular
+My eShop using Spring and Bootstrap